AI Cap-and-Trade: Efficiency Incentives for Accessibility and Sustainability: Market-Based Methods for Efficiency

 \subsubsection{Credit Programs}

-The lesser known tradable system, credit programs work by establishing a baseline emission level for all companies.
+Credit programs, the lesser-known tradable system, work by establishing a baseline emission level for all companies.
 When companies emit beneath the baseline, they receive credits for the difference \citep{porter1995toward}.
 Companies that exceed the baseline must purchase credits from other companies in a credit market.
 Unlike cap-and-trade, credit programs do not cap total emissions, and theoretically there can be infinite credits as a result.
 If new companies enter the market, they can all receive credits if they emit below the baseline level.
 Thus, for growing economies, total emissions can still rise whereas they are capped, and decreasing annually, in cap-and-trade.